NamanSaini18/NamanSaini18/README.md

 - 📫 How to reach me **saininaman1103@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1r7aDjwxyzWwd5_zUvazFQK5Q2qd0sUaP/view?usp=sharing](https://drive.google.com/file/d/18tI4yy48hlIwifHpi-vEJb0OXf2fyI-C/view?usp=drive_link)

-- ⚡ Fun fact **I am pretty good in General Knowledge and Current Affairs** [![An image of @namansaini18's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/namansaini18)](https://holopin.io/@namansaini18)
+- ⚡ Fun fact **I am pretty good at General Knowledge and Current Affairs** [![An image of @namansaini18's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/namansaini18)](https://holopin.io/@namansaini18)

 <h3 align="left">Connect with me:</h3>